Electromagnetic Fields Assessment

 - Handheld electric tools

-EMF surveys will include exposure measurements and any necessary recommendations and information required to enable the formulation of an action plan for controlling EMF exposure, in accordance with the CEMFAW Regulations (2016).
+An EMF site survey will include EMF exposure measurements and any necessary recommendations and information required to enable the formulation of an action plan for controlling electromagnetic field exposure, in accordance with the CEMFAW Regulations (2016).
 Get in touch today to find out more and a member of our dedicated team will be pleased to help you with any queries you may have for us.